 Co-ops get competitive

-The biggest question is where this landmark merger leaves the rest of the co-operative retail movement.
+The other question is where this landmark merger leaves the rest of the co-operative retail movement.
 After years of little activity, consolidation has gathered pace over the past 12 months.
 The merger of Central Co-op and Chelmsford Star last August was followed in January by the Central Co-op and Midcounties deal, which created OurCoop.
 That flurry of activity came after a long lull, with the last major deal in 2017, when Wooldale Co-op integrated into Central England Co-op (which later rebranded to Central Co-op).

 The recent waves of mergers suggest a new trend is emerging as the co-op societies look to compete harder and faster.